 Bring your Photoshop design into Figma using conversion tools.
 This step helps move from static layers to an editable, interactive design space.

-To start, you need to convert your PSD file into a Figma-compatible format.
-You can do this using plugins like PSD to Design, Photoshop Importer, or Codia AI.
-These plugins read and translate the PSD file structure into editable Figma layers.
-Before importing, clean up the PSD file, group related layers, label elements clearly, and remove unused assets.
-Once imported, review the layout to ensure all elements, such as typography, buttons, headers, and icons, are accurately translated.
+Convert your PSD file to a Figma-compatible format using plugins such as PSD to Design, Photoshop Importer, or Codia AI.
+Before importing, clean up the PSD file by grouping related layers, labeling elements clearly, and removing unused assets.
+After importing, review the layout to confirm all elements, including typography, buttons, headers, and icons, are accurately translated.

 Step 2: Clean, Organize, and Finalize Your Design in Figma